 The Smith Springs Rehabilitation - Area 3 - Harbour Town project is the third of multiple rehabilitation projects that will be constructed upstream of the Smith Springs Pump Station.
 The area evaluated for rehabilitation includes over 58,000 linear feet of gravity sewer.
 Design began on June 5, 2017, and is complete.
 The resulting project consists of the rehabilitation of approximately 28,000 linear feet of gravity sewer, associated manholes, and service laterals within Metro's rights-of-way and easements.
 Advertisement for construction began on September 29, 2021, and construction quotations were received on October 28, 2021.
-The construction Notice-to-Proceed was issued on January 3, 2022, and construction activities will continue through the upcoming quarter.
+The construction Notice-to-Proceed was issued on January 3, 2022, and construction was substantially complete on January 24, 2023.